This country-specific Q&A provides an overview of Merger Control laws and regulations applicable in Mexico.

 The authority shall consider the following as indicators of an unlawful concentration: (i) if it confers, or may confer, substantial market power to the purchaser in terms of the competition law, or if it increases, or could increase, said substantial market power, by which free market access and economic competition may be hindered, diminished, harmed or impeded; (ii) if it has or may have the purpose or effect of imposing barriers to entry, impeding third parties access to the relevant market, to related markets or to essential facilities or of displacing other entities; or (iii) if its purpose or effect is to substantially facilitate the concentrating parties to incur in practices prohibited under the competition law and, particularly, in monopolistic practices.

-Are non-competitive factors relevant?
+Are factors unrelated to competition relevant?

 In general terms, only factors related to competition are relevant.